 Fellows must not be required to sign a noncompetition guarantee or restrictive covenant.
+(Core)

-II.A.4.a).(10) document verification of education for all fellows within 30 days of completion of or departure from the program; and (Core)
+document verification of education for all fellows within 30 days of completion of or departure from the program; and, (Core)

-II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days.
+provide verification of an individual fellow's education upon the fellow's request, within 30 days.
 (Core)